 1/8 tsp. salt

-Grease and flour a 9 x 13 inch cake pan.
+Grease and flour a nine by thirteen-inch cake pan.
 Preheat the oven to 350º.
-Put the raisins in a small pan and cover them with water.
+Put the raisins into a small pan and cover them with water.
 Bring them to a boil and simmer them for about a minute.
 Cover the pan and turn off the heat.